qleet/user-docs/docs/getting-started.md

 the workload controller.
 This enables many benefits that will be in upcoming
 releases:

-* Support Service Depenendency Management: Installing and configuring support services such as ingress, TLS termination, DNS management and more.
+* Support Service Dependency Management: Installing and configuring support services such as ingress, TLS termination, DNS management and more.
 * Cloud Provider Service Dependency Management: Calling cloud providers on your behalf to spin up managed services such as S3 and RDS that your app relies on.